-Potentially Significant Impact Less Than Significant wit Mitigation Incorporated Less Than Significant Impact No Impact b) Cause a substantial adverse change the significance of an archaeologica resource pursuant to §15064.5? \boxtimes
+Mitigation Measures: None b) Cause a substantial adverse change in the significance of an archaeological resource pursuant to §15064.5?

 Archaeological resources are described as cultural resources, such as structures or objects that provide evidence to past human activity.
 They are important for scientific, historic, and/or religious reasons to cultures, communities, groups or individuals.